barrycarter/bcapps/README-projects.txt

 shouldn't be hard to do, since Pidgin already connects to IRC and it seems you could just hack around to get this to work.

+A telnet (or ncat) interface would suffice, and allow connections to MOOs, MUSHes, etc (like tinyfugue aka tf), although few exist today.

+My stack question on the subject: https://unix.stackexchange.com/questions/22791/can-i-use-gaim-pidgin-to-telnet-for-moos-mushes-muds-etc-like-tf/33518

 ====================================================================

 Title: Better ad blocker: download ads but don't display them